ihortom/snowplow-wiki/setup-guide/1-setup-a-collector/scala-stream-collector/Install-the-Scala-Stream-Collector.md

 Use `sbt` to resolve dependencies, compile the source, and build an [assembled][assembly] fat JAR file with all dependencies.

-	$ sbt assembly
+	$ sbt "project *targeted platform*" assembly

+where `targeted platform` can be:

+- kinesis
+- pubsub
+- kafka
+- nsq
+- stdout

-The `jar` file will be saved as `snowplow-scala-collector-0.[version].0.jar` in the `target/scala-2.11` subdirectory - it is now ready to be deployed.
+The `jar` file will be saved as `snowplow-scala-collector-[targeted platform]-[version].jar` in the `[targeted platform]/target/scala-2.11` subdirectory - it is now ready to be deployed.

 Next: [[Configure the Scala Stream Collector]]